Bacon wrapped chicken is an easy one-pan meal perfect for a busy weeknight. Make a homemade dressing to drizzle on top for ultimate goodness.

 - Bake for about 10 minutes, until chicken is cooked through

-- Meanwhile, stir together mayonnaise, dijon mustard, and ketchup in a small bowl
+- Meanwhile, stir together mayonnaise, dijon mustard, ketchup, and brown sugar in a small bowl

 - Serve the cooked chicken drizzled with the dressing